-The situation that faced God's prophet, Jeremiah, and his scribe and companion, Baruch, in the last days of Judah's monarchy was one of depravity and despair.
-Charles Whitaker explores the historical, cultural, and religious context of the months just before Jerusalem's fall to the Babylonians, putting Baruch's complaint (Jeremiah 45) in its proper setting.
+The situation that faced God's prophet, Jeremiah, and his scribe, Baruch, in the last days of Judah's monarchy was one of depravity and despair.

-Many clues to Israel's modern identity deal with the ruling line of David—and its Zerahite counterpart.
-Charles Whitaker pieces together and follows the biblical and historical evidence to add more proof to Israel's whereabouts today.
+Many clues to Israel's modern identity deal with the ruling line of David.
+The biblical and historical evidence shows 'lost' Israel's whereabouts today.

 Richard Ritenbaugh, reflecting on the recent solar eclipse, reminds us that in the peoples of past cultures believed that solar and lunar eclipses were omens of impending tragedy, leading to rituals to combat their influence.
 Although the Bible uses the im. . .

 The story of Ebed-Melech goes far beyond a historical vignette.
 His story is an allegory of God's grace to the Gentiles.